derekargueta/Projects/README.md

   - [ ] Python
   - [ ] Shell Script

-**Factorial Finder** - The Factorial of a positive integer, n, is defined as the product of the sequence n, n-1, n-2, ...1 and the factorial of zero, 0, is defined as being 1.
+**16) Factorial Finder** - The Factorial of a positive integer, n, is defined as the product of the sequence n, n-1, n-2, ...1 and the factorial of zero, 0, is defined as being 1.
 Solve this using both loops and recursion.
   - [ ] Go
   - [ ] Java
   - [ ] Rust